Staying competitive: kickstarting digital transformation

 The good news is that digital transformation is now easier and more affordable than ever before, and more supermarkets are beginning to see the benefits of keeping their operations in-house instead of relying on third-party order fulfilment.

 This is largely due to innovations in headless commerce.
 In particular, the use of microservices and APIs, which essentially act as small building blocks from which tailored e-commerce solutions can be constructed.
 This avoids the need for building expensive, proprietary software from scratch that’s difficult to update and maintain.

 For most industries, digital transformation is all about software development, but grocers have a tougher challenge.
 They need to think about processes, functions and logistics.
 How are the products picked?
 How are they stored?
 How are basket prices calculated with complications like weight or last-minute substitutions?

 Lastly, grocers need to put the customer experience above all else.
 For consumers, an online grocery basket is a convenience rather than a considered purchase, so it’s as much about the quality of the process as it is about the quality of the product.
 In this regard, supermarkets have a very unique challenge on their hands.

-To find out more about the grocery commerce software solutions offered by emporix, click here or get in touch using the form below.
+To find out more about the grocery commerce software solutions offered by Emporix, click here or get in touch with us.